The homology of the Temperley-Lieb algebras: Planar injective words

 The complex of injective words on~$n$ letters has rich combinatorial features: its Euler characteristic is the number of derangements of~$\{1,\ldots,n\}$; when one works over~$\C$, its top homology has a description as a virtual representation that categorifies a well-known alternating sum formula for the number of derangements; and again when one works over~$\C$, its top homology has a compact description in terms of Young diagrams and counts of standard Young tableaux.
 In the associated paper \cite{BoydHepworthComb} we establish analogues of these for the complex of planar injective words.
-In particular we show that the rank of~$H_{n-1}(W(n))$ is the~$n$-th \emph{Fine number}~\cite{DeutschShapiro}.
-(The rank of the Temperley-Lieb algebra is the~$n$-th \emph{Catalan number}, which is the number of Dyck paths of length~$2n$.
+In particular we show that when the ring~$R$ is Noetherian the rank of~$H_{n-1}(W(n))$ is the~$n$-th \emph{Fine number}~\cite{DeutschShapiro}.
+(The rank of the Temperley-Lieb algebra is the~$n$\nobreakdash-th \emph{Catalan number}, which is the number of Dyck paths of length~$2n$.
 The~$n$-th Fine number is the number of Dyck paths of length~$2n$ whose first peak occurs at an even height, and as we explain in~\cite{BoydHepworthComb}, it is an analogue of the number of derangements.)
-We also discover a new feature of the complex: the differentials have a alternate expression in terms not of the~$s_i$ but of the~$U_i$.
+We also discover a new feature of the complex: the differentials have an alternate expression in terms not of the~$s_i$ but of the~$U_i$.
 This expression demonstrates a connection with the \emph{Jacobsthal numbers}, and we will briefly explain the result for the top differential below.
 The top homology of the Tits building is known as the \emph{Steinberg module}.
 This inspires the name in the following definition.